-Until recently, the practice of the HIFU procedure was not available in the United States, but that has since changed and we’re proud to say we can now provide this top-of-the-line prostate cancer treatment right here in the heart of Central Florida.
+Until recently, the practice of the HIFU procedure was not available in the United States, but that has since changed and we’re proud to say we are an Orlando urologist that can now provide this top-of-the-line prostate cancer treatment right here in the heart of Central Florida.
 HIFU stands for High Intensity Focused Ultrasound, which is a wave of ultrasound that is pushed through to elimate the cancerous cells before they have the opportunity to grow and spread.

 Not only is this treatment incredibly quick, but it is a non-invasive procedure that will result in very minimal downtime and aftercare.
 Compared to other procedures which prohibit lifting excess weight, or even having sex, the HIFU process reduces those to the bare minimum.
 If you or a loved one are dealing with any of the information below about prostate cancer, please do not hesitate to call our offices.
 We are one of the only places in all of Florida that performs this procedure, and you will be happy that you did.

 The latest consensus is that not all instances of prostate cancer need treatment.
 This strategy has already been in place for the smallest cases for decades, but over the last few years the trend has been to expand the surveillance option to even larger cases.
 Some of the cancers under surveillance will progress and will eventually need treatment.
 Very sophisticated molecular indicators are now used, and some are still being developed to try and predict which cancers need treatments, and which can be monitored.